Biafra: Geography

 The Republic of Biafra comprised over 29848 sqmi of land, with terrestrial borders shared with Nigeria to the north and west, and with Cameroon to the east.
-Its coast was on the Gulf of Guinea of the South Atlantic Ocean in the south.
+Its coast is on the Gulf of Guinea of the South Atlantic Ocean in the south.

 The country's northeast bordered the Benue Hills and mountains that lead to Cameroon.
 Three major rivers flow from Biafra into the Gulf of Guinea: the Imo River, the Cross River and the Niger River.

-The territory of the Republic of Biafra is covered nowadays by the reorganised Nigerian states of Akwa Ibom, Rivers, Cross River, Bayelsa, Ebonyi, Enugu, Anambra, Imo, Abia.
-While the Igbo people of the current Nigerian state of Delta were not included in Biafra as per Ojukwu's decree founding Biafra, Igbo nationalists amongst the few Igbos in Delta did fight on the Biafran side.
+The territory of the Republic of Biafra is covered nowadays by the reorganised Nigerian states of Akwa Ibom, Rivers, Cross River, Bayelsa, Ebonyi, Enugu, Anambra, Imo, Abia, Delta and southern Kogi and Benue states.

 Languages

-The languages of Biafra were Igbo, Anaang, Efik, Ibibio, Ogoni, and Ijaw, among others.
+The languages of Biafra were Igbo, Anaang, Efik, Ibibio, Ogoni, and Ijaw.
 However, English was used as the national language.

 Politics

-The Republic of Biafra was a unitary republic administered under emergency measures.
-It consisted of an executive branch, in the form of Chukwuemeka Odumegwu Ojukwu, and a judicial branch in the form of the Ministry of Justice.
-Its legal system was based on the English Common Law.
+The Republic of Biafra, a short-lived state that existed from 1967 to 1970, was characterized by a unitary republic structure administered under emergency measures.
+It comprised an executive branch led by the Biafran president and the Biafran Cabinet, along with a judicial branch that included the Ministry of Justice, the Biafran Supreme Court, and other subordinate courts, reflecting its attempts to establish a functioning governmental system during the period of secession.

+International recognition

+Biafra was formally recognised by Gabon, Haiti, Ivory Coast, Tanzania, and Zambia.
+Other nations, that did not officially recognise Biafra, but granted de facto recognition in the form of diplomatic support or military aid, included France, Spain, Portugal, Norway, Israel, Rhodesia, South Africa, and Vatican City.
+Biafra received aid from non-state actors, including Joint Church Aid, foreign mercenaries, Holy Ghost Fathers of Ireland, Caritas Internationalis, and Catholic Relief Services of the United States.
+Doctors Without Borders also originated in response to the suffering.